- What is a computed tomography (CT) scan?

 Unlike a conventional x-ray—which uses a fixed x-ray tube—a CT scanner uses a motorized x-ray source that rotates around the circular opening of a donut-shaped structure called a gantry.
 During a CT scan, the patient lies on a bed that slowly moves through the gantry while the x-ray tube rotates around the patient, shooting narrow beams of x-rays through the body.
 Instead of film, CT scanners use special digital x-ray detectors, which are located directly opposite the x-ray source.
 As the x-rays leave the patient, they are picked up by the detectors and transmitted to a computer.

-Each time the x-ray source completes one full rotation, the CT computer uses sophisticated mathematical techniques to construct a 2D image slice of the patient.
+Each time the x-ray source completes one full rotation, the CT computer uses sophisticated mathematical techniques to construct a two-dimensional image slice of the patient.
 The thickness of the tissue represented in each image slice can vary depending on the CT machine used, but usually ranges from 1-10 millimeters.
 When a full slice is completed, the image is stored and the motorized bed is moved forward incrementally into the gantry.
 The x-ray scanning process is then repeated to produce another image slice.
 This process continues until the desired number of slices is collected.

 Image slices can either be displayed individually or stacked together by the computer to generate a 3D image of the patient that shows the skeleton, organs, and tissues as well as any abnormalities the physician is trying to identify.
 This method has many advantages including the ability to rotate the 3D image in space or to view slices in succession, making it easier to find the exact place where a problem may be located.